WeixiSilhouetteZed/EZC-COVID-19/README.md

   We thank SRK for putting multiple features of the COVID-19 together for us to perform analysis.

 There are some additional data sets created by myself simply to showcase some functionalities of `R` and some real world problem that you might encounter when using such a statistical analytic programming language.

+- `dota2Dataset` is provided by the famous [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets.php).
+This data set will be used for us to perform data cleaning and practice `R` syntax.
+- `ZM.csv` is the time series of stock bid/ask price of ZOOM Inc. since its initial public offering (IPO) provided by [Yahoo Finance Zoom Stock Ticker](https://finance.yahoo.com/quote/ZM/history?period1=1577836800&period2=1587600000&interval=1d&filter=history&frequency=1d).
+This file will be used for us to conduct return and volatility forecast on stock investment.
+- `BondData.csv` is a set of simulated bond features originally provided in a `Matlab` table.
+I have transformed it into more accessible `.csv` data format.
+This data set will be used for us to discuss about fixed income instruments, in terms of pricing, interest rate sensitivities, and arbitrarge finding.

 ## Finished Projects